drzastwakamil/prompcik-chrome-extension/README.md

-# Fake News Filter - Chrome Extension
+# Tarcza Fact-Check - Chrome Extension

+🛡️ **Ochrona przed dezinformacją** - rozszerzenie Chrome do weryfikacji treści w czasie rzeczywistym.

-A Chrome extension that helps users fact-check content on any webpage to identify potentially misleading information. **Now powered by Vue.js!**
+A Chrome extension that protects against disinformation by verifying content in real-time.
+Part of the Tarcza ecosystem connecting citizens, experts, and institutions to combat fake news. **Powered by Vue.js!**

 ## 🎯 Features

-- 🛡️ **Fact-check any content** - Click on any element to verify information
+- 🛡️ **Real-time fact-checking** - Click on any element to verify information instantly
 - 🎨 **Beautiful UI** - Modern, animated interface with smooth transitions
-- 🔍 **Element highlighting** - Visual feedback during selection
+- 🔍 **Smart element detection** - Intelligent content extraction and highlighting
-- 📊 **Detailed results** - Confidence scores and detailed analysis
+- 📊 **AI-powered analysis** - Confidence scores and detailed verification
-- ⚡ **Fast & responsive** - Built with Vue.js for optimal performance
+- ⚡ **Lightning fast** - Built with Vue.js for optimal performance
 - 🔧 **Draggable toolbar** - Floating toolbar for easy access
+- 🌐 **Integration with Tarcza platform** - Connect to the national fact-checking network

 ## 🚀 Quick Start